lyra-planet/tdesign-mobile-vue-starter-community/docs/en/guide/mocks.md

 - Disable: ensure `VITE_MSW` is not enabled and remove `window.__MSW_ENABLED__`
 - Partial passthrough: unmatched requests are bypassed to real backend thanks to `onUnhandledRequest: 'bypass'`

+### Deployment & Fallback Strategy

+- MSW is disabled by default in production.
+If you enable it for demo environments, ensure `public/mockServiceWorker.js` is deployed and `BASE_URL` matches the sub-path.
+- If endpoints are not intercepted after enabling, stop the old worker in Application → Service Workers and perform a hard refresh.
+- MSW only intercepts within its scope.
+For sub-path deployments, verify the scope and `serviceWorker.url` configuration.

 ## Latency and error injection

 - Use `delay(300)` to simulate network conditions